African Forest Elephant: Profile and Information

 Their feasting on trees and shrubs in the forest creates roads for smaller animals to pass along, and they uproot trees and consume saplings in the savannah, which helps keep the area open for the prosperity of zebras and other plains.

-Elephant ears emit heat to help keep these big animals cool, but often the African heat is too much.
+Elephant ears emit heat to help keep these big animals cool, but the African heat is often too much.

 Around 40,000 muscles are found in the trunk alone.
 On the end of their trunk, African elephants have two fingerlike features that they can use to grab small objects.
 (Asian elephants have only one.)